matrix-org/matrix-spec-proposals/proposals/2676-message-editing.md

 ### Server-side aggregation of `m.replace` relationships

-Note that there can be multiple event with an `m.replace` relationship to a given event (for example, if an event is edited multiple times).
+Note that there can be multiple events with an `m.replace` relationship to a given event (for example, if an event is edited multiple times).
 Homeservers should aggregate `m.replace` relationships as in [MSC2675](https://github.com/matrix-org/matrix-doc/pull/2675).
 The aggregation